-A witness told police she saw a woman, described as between 20 and 30 years old, push a stroller from a subway car onto the platform when the doors opened.
+A witness told police she saw a woman push a stroller from a subway car onto the platform when the doors opened.
 The woman didn't get off the train, instead letting the doors slide closed and continuing on, according to the witness.

-After waiting 20 minutes with the baby on the platform to see if the caretaker or mother would return for the child, the witness alerted police.
+After waiting 20 minutes with the baby on the platform to see whether the caretaker or mother would return for the child, the witness alerted police.